How Many Accountants Does A Company Need?

 The CFO oversees all financial activity within the company and ensures that all financial regulations are met.
 The size of the accounting department will depend on the size and complexity of the business.

-Under the CFO, there are ranks like;
+Under the CFO, there are other accounting professionals, such as

 - Financial Controller